Python000-class01/Python000-class01/Week_07/G20190343010242/ReadMe.md

 - Search page:
   If you search on main page, it will return the results on all days comments.
-  While if you search on day page, it only return the results on that day.
+  While if you search on day page, it only returns the results on that day.

 ![search](resources/search.png)